click-contrib/click-option-group/README.md

 Here is a simple example how to use option groups in your Click-based CLI.
-Just use `optgroup` for declaring option groups by decorating your cli-function in Click-like API style.
+Just use `optgroup` for declaring option groups by decorating your command function in Click-like API style.

 ```python
 # app.py

 import click
 from click_option_group import optgroup, MutuallyExclusiveOptionGroup

 @click.command()
 @optgroup.group('Server configuration',